understand the impact

 The level of "significance" proposed in the environmental report are arbitrary and outdated.
 The best choice is "net zero".

 The mine would result in staggering increases in greenhouse gas (GHG) emissions: 9000 metric tons annually.

 An additional 4000 metric tons of GHG would be emitted to support Rise Gold's requirement for cement manufacturing.

 Rise Gold proposes to "mitigate" greenhouse gas emissions with carbon offsets during the construction phase only.

 Electric usage would be roughly to 100% of usage for all of our current businesses combined and 12% of Nevada County's total yearly energy consumption.

-The mine would completely eliminate the County's planned gains of reduction of residential energy use its Environment Action Plan.
+The mine would completely eliminate the County's planned gains for reduction of residential energy use in its Energy Action Plan.

 Examples of significant activities that contribute to the problem include: diesel-powered heavy equipment, water pumping and treatment, and diesel truck traffic.

 The mine calls for massive energy usage and would produce large quantities of Greenhouse Gas (GHG) Emissions - completely erasing the county's plans to cut residential power consumption and curb climate change.